o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 Thanks to Benoît Claise, Joe Clarke, Tom Petch, Mahesh Jethanandani, Paul Aitken, and Randy Bush for the review and comments.

-Thanks to Ladislav Lhotka for the YANGDOCTORS review.
+Thanks to Ladislav Lhotka for the YANGDOCTORS review and Sergio Belotti for the OPSDIR review.

 --- back